Tampa Family Law Attorney, Time-Sharing & Moving With The Kids

 Read: Jurisdictional Issues – Parental relocation with a minor child Tampa, Florida

 If you are serious about filing a petition to relocate with your children and require representation by a skilled and experienced Tampa Family Law Attorney, please reach out to Nilo J. Sanchez & Associates.
-Our Tampa Family Law Firm has been representing clients for over two decades in parental relocation, child custody, time-sharing and child support cases.
+Our Tampa Family Law Firm has been representing clients for over three decades in parental relocation, child custody, time-sharing and child support cases.
 Please click here to view our law firm’s practice areas or, to request a consultation with Attorney Sanchez, call: (813) 879-4600